sjackman/resume/index.md

 2002–present — Open-source developer
 ------------------------------------

-Maintain open-source bioinformatics software packages for the Mac OS package manager, Homebrew-science, and the Debian distribution of GNU/Linux.
+Maintain open-source bioinformatics software packages for Homebrew and Linuxbrew.
+Lead developer of Linuxbrew, the Homebrew package manager for Linux.

 Selected Publications
 =====================

-8 of 19 peer-reviewed publications, h-index 14, over 2000 citations
+h-index of 20 and over 6,000 citations

 ### Assembling the 20 Gb white spruce (Picea glauca) genome from WGSS data
 I Birol, A Raymond, **SD Jackman**, et al.